 In Coco, you have the young boy discovering his place in the world.
 He secretly loves music despite his family’s hatred of it.
 He is the driving force of the movie and has wonderful personality quirks (such as his dimple trick) and flaws (such as his rebellious attitude against his family).

 Then, you also have Hector, the deceased man who's desperate to see his daughter again.
 Hector needs to get his picture in a family shrine or else he'll officially be forgotten by everyone in his family.
 He struggles to help Miguel, hoping it'll lead to seeing his daughter.
 But along the way, he discovers the truth about his own past that he never known otherwise.
 He grows and develops, and is fun and silly as well as deep and often conflicted.

 Finally, you have Ernesto de la Cruz.
 In life, Ernesto was a confident, beloved musician, and in death his reputation and adoration make him hard to find.
 While he seems like the perfect man, you eventually learn his secret, and it becomes a major driving point to the plot.
-I would give these characters an A+ for their complexity and their intricate relations.
+Granted, his transformation into the antagoist is abrupt, but also believable, unlike the villain in another snow-themed Disney film.
+I would give these characters an A- for their complexity and their intricate relations.
 No magical devices needed to make them interesting characters.

 Striking The Right Chords